GeshikaSingh/GeshikaSingh/README.md

 - 👋 Hi, I’m @GeshikaSingh
 - 👀 I’m interested in .. new and inspiring things.
 - 🌱 I’m currently learning ..
-Artificial Intelligrnce.
+Artificial Intelligence.
 - 📫 How to reach me?...
 Mail me at gesii.singh@gmail.com

 <!---